-From amazing writers to political figures and talented sports star, our city has always produced a wealth of talent.
+When visiting Liverpool, US poet Allen Ginsberg described the city as “ the centre of consciousness of the human universe”.
+From amazing writers, to law makers, MPs and talented sports stars, our city has always produced a wealth of talent.

-Here are some of our favourite influential people from Liverpool.
+Here are some of our favourite famous and influential people from Liverpool and Merseyside.

 John Archer was born in Liverpool in 1863 of a Caribbean father and Irish mother.

 He would go on to become the first black mayor in London and featured on a stamp in 2013 in the Royal Mail’s Great Britons series.

 Originally a representative of the Progressive Party in Battersea, Archer’s victory at the turn of the 20th century represented a monumental moment for people of African descent in Britain.
 He successfully campaigned for the equal rights of minorities throughout his career.
 When he died in 1932, he was deputy leader of Battersea Council.

 A former president of the African Progress Union, in 2004 Archer was selected in the list of 100 Great Black Britons.
 A trailblazing political activist, the Liverpudlian’s influence upon racial integration in Britain cannot be underestimated, making him one of the most influential people from Liverpool.

 Beryl Bainbridge was a novelist from Liverpool, primarily known for her works of psychological fiction, often macabre tales set among the English working class.